Using Constraint Translation for Fact Table Query Acceleration

 Overview

 To enable constraint translation, you identify levels in your model as constraint translation levels, then define relationships between those levels and your fact table partition key columns.
 When the engine processes a query containing a filter on a hierarchy with a constraint translation level, the engine translates the filter constraints to additional fact table constraints and appends them to the end of the original query.
+For queries containing dimensional modifications (ParallelPeriod, PrevMember, Lag, etc.), the engine also identifies the earliest member required to satisfy the query, and applies that as a constraint.

 Constraint translation is only applied to subqueries that select from dataset tables.
 It is not applied if the query selects from an aggregate table.